KurtRoepke/KurtRoepke/README.md

 - Comptia a+

-- Google it support profesional
+- Google IT support professional certificate

 - Comptia network+  (in progress)